Tessachu/crontrol-hours/readme.txt

 1. Click the **Upload Plugin** button at the top of the screen.
 1. Select the zip file from your local file system that was downloaded in step 1.
 1. Click the **Install Now** button and wait for the installation process to complete.
-1. Once the installation process is completed, click the **Activate** button to activate my plugin.
+1. Once the installation process is completed, click the **Activate** button to activate it.

 = Install Method 3: Manual Installation =